herbertbruyn/ECE46100-Fall2025-Team26/README.md

 Team project repository for ECE30861 Software Engineering

 ## Team Members
-- Mohamed Zaitoun
+- Josh LeBlanc
-- Sean Chen
+- Herbert de Bruyn
-- Tegan Johnson
+- James Neff
-- Kareem Hassan
+- Dylan Brannick

 ## Project Overview
 This project is a Python application that fetches and analyzes model information from Hugging Face, including associated datasets and GitHub repositories.
 It provides a comprehensive view of machine learning models, their metadata, and related resources.